suljkanovic-adin/Project_AI_Adversarial_Attacks/README.md

 ## Citation

+If you use this code, please cite the original paper:
+@article{dyrmishi2023empirical,
-If you use this code, please cite the original paper: _On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks_
+  title={On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks}, author={Dyrmishi, Salijona and Ghamizi, Salah and Simonetto, Thibault and Le Traon, Yves and Cordy, Maxime}, journal={arXiv preprint arXiv:2202.03277}, year={2023}
+}